Skip to content

 constant number of chains), the number fraction of chains of length

-$k$ can computed in two steps.
+$k$ can be computed in two steps.
 First, the number fraction of unreacted

 initiator molecules, $p_0=p(0)$, is found by solving the equation: